Merzhausen: Religions

 Merzhausen stayed after the reformation Roman Catholic.
 The parish church is dedicated to Saint Gall.
 The parish community belongs to the pastoral unit of Hexental.

 Because of the immigration of the people who were driven from their homes after the Second World War, an Evangelical community arose, called the Johannes-Gemeinde, John's community.

 Between 1980 and 1981, the Schoenstatt Movement was created at the northern slope of the Schönberg.

 Politics

 Local council

 The local elections, which took place on 25 May 2014, resulted in the following seat distribution.
 The turnout was 50.9%, down from 2009 (55.62%).

 Mayor

-Since 1 July 2009, Christian Ante has been the mayor of Merzhausen.
+In March 2024, Melanie Kienle was elected mayor of Merzhausen.

 Coat of Arms

 Merzhausen's coat of arms depicts on a silver (white) background a black bear, the symbol for being part of the St Gallen cloister, which holds in front of itself the crest of the Schnewlin family.
 The crest is horizontally divided into a gold part and a green part.